tankmitesh/Spoken_digits/README.md

 ## Data Information :

-### Data have total 3000 audio files contains audio of the different persons.
+### Data have total 3000 audio files contains audio of the persons.
 ### Data contains have total 10 unique labels, we will classify 10 labels based on audio data.